Fighting the System That Was Built to Say No

 We Handle Every Roadblock So You Don't Have To

-When you join, you get a full team in your corner.
+When your family joins, you get a full team in your corner.
 We know every trick in the book — because we've seen them from both sides.
 We build paper trails that can't be ignored.
 We report corruption to the right agencies.
-We make sure your complaint gets where it needs to go.
+We make sure your loved one's complaint gets where it needs to go.

-Whether your loved one is in a federal BOP facility or a state prison, the law is the same: before anyone can take a complaint to court, they must first exhaust the prison's internal grievance process.
-This is called the Administrative Remedy Process — and it applies to every prisoner in America under the Prison Litigation Reform Act (PLRA).
+Whether your loved one is in a federal BOP facility or a state prison, the law requires exhaustion before filing a federal civil rights lawsuit.
+Before any complaint can go to federal court, a prisoner must first exhaust the prison's internal grievance process.
+This is called the Administrative Remedy Process — and it is required for federal civil rights claims under the Prison Litigation Reform Act (PLRA), 42 U.S.C. § 1997e(a).

 In the federal system (BOP), that means four specific steps — BP-8 through BP-11 — with strict 20-day deadlines at each stage.
 In state systems, the steps and deadlines vary by state: Texas gives you just 15 days, Georgia only 10.
 The process looks different, but the stakes are identical.

 Miss a deadline by even one day, skip a step, or use the wrong form — and a judge can throw out your entire case.
 That's true whether you're in a federal penitentiary or a state correctional facility.
-And that's before you factor in the roadblocks prisons throw at you on purpose.
+We're here to make sure that doesn't happen to you.

 Federal prisoners must complete all four steps in order before a court will hear their case.
 Each step has a strict deadline.
 State prisoners follow a similar multi-step process — see our state guides for your state's specific forms and deadlines.